-Qualified investigators should be available to investigate cases of adult abuse.
+Qualified investigators should be available to investigate cases of elder and dependent adult abuse.
 These investigators should:

-- (a) Conduct interviews in appropriate interview facilities. - (b) Be familiar with forensic interview techniques specific to adult abuse investigations. - (c) Present all cases of alleged adult abuse to the prosecutor for review. - (d) Coordinate with other enforcement agencies, social service agencies and facility administrators as needed. - (e) Provide referrals to therapy services, victim advocates, guardians and support for the victim and family as appropriate. - (f) Participate in or coordinate with multidisciplinary investigative teams as applicable (Welfare and Institutions Code § 15610.55).
+- (a) Conduct interviews in appropriate interview facilities. - (b) Be familiar with forensic interview techniques specific to elder and dependent adult abuse investigations. - (c) Present all cases of alleged elder and dependent adult abuse to the prosecutor for review. - (d) Coordinate with other enforcement agencies, social service agencies, and facility administrators as needed (Welfare and Institutions Code § 15650). - (e) Provide referrals to therapy services, victim advocates, guardians, and support for the victim and family as appropriate (see the Victim and Witness Assistance Policy for additional guidance). - 1.
+Ensure victims of sex crimes know their right to have a support person of their choice present at all times during an interview or contact (Penal Code § 368.6) (see the Sexual Assault Investigations Policy for additional guidance).